-- Development of a new long-term technology plan. - Implementation of EdFi system for MARSS submissions. - Continue work on the development of a Technology Crisis Management Plan. - Implementation of classroom level student dashboard that shows specific assignments due. - Review options for universal phone & texting system to replace existing solution. - Develop program/process to capture SEL rubric data.

-- Continue using data and building reports that inform decisions related to student success, progress, retention data, and how to better support specific types of students (middle school, over 18, re-enrolling, part time, PSEO, etc.). - Continue planning for universal device compatibility. - Increased capacity to provide students laptops and hotspots.
+- Begin implementation of BlueSky's Technology Strategic Plan. - Conduct a security review summit to identify needs and create a plan for continued improvement. - Utilize focus groups with students and parents to develop improvements to the academic snapshot and other self monitoring tools. - Implementation of the EdFi system for MARSS submissions. - Continue work on the development of a Technology Crisis Management Plan. - Continue using data and building reports that inform decisions related to student success, progress, retention data, and how to better support specific types of students (middle school, over 18, re-enrolling, part time, PSEO, etc.). - Continue planning for universal device compatibility. - Increased capacity to provide students laptops and hotspots.